JacobFV/mln-dashboard/README.md

 Please excuse the mess:

+- make sure all next links use the `to` attribute instead of `href`
+- write /auth/error, /auth/sign-in, /auth/profile
+- implement markdown-react for pages
+- implement middleware in _app
+- implement middleware in getUser
+- write error pages

 - revert next-auth to use the default login page
 - comment out any unstable UI elements
 - make a home page with an create account and login button